code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Check the zero address for the constructor arguments.
+Add zero address checks for the constructor arguments.

 ## [L-02] Missing zero address checks in some `initialize` functions